bfollek/aoc23clj/README.md

 ### Day 1 - Done, with a little help [from reddit.][https://www.reddit.com/r/adventofcode/comments/1884fpl/2023_day_1for_those_who_stuck_on_part_2/]

-And when I knew what the catch was, I was too lazy to do all the buffer munging.
+And when I knew what the catch was, I was too tired to do all the buffer munging.
 Instead, I just hard-coded the special cases.